1. Introduction and Goals

 Purpose/Responsibility: Handles user registration, authentication, and session management.
 It issues JWT (JSON Web Tokens) for secure access to other services.

-Interface(s): * HTTP POST /register: Creates new user accounts. * HTTP POST /login: Validates credentials and returns a token.
+Interface(s): * HTTP POST /createuser: Creates new user accounts. * HTTP POST /login: Validates credentials and returns a token.

 Directory/File Location: